Easter Meditation

 A different look

-For years, now, Christian leaders of many denominations have branded secular humanists, atheists, drugs, Democrats, Communists, liberals, sex and rock ‘n’ roll, and other phantasms as the culprits in their dwindling flocks.
+For years, now, Christian leaders of many denominations have blamed the dwindling of their flocks on secular humanists, atheists, drugs, Democrats, Communists, liberals, sex and rock ‘n’ roll, and other phantasms.
+They have a convenient scapegoat for that, a fellow named Satan, whose origins were brilliantly explored by theologian Elaine Pagels (The Origins of Satan).
 They rarely examine their own role in the matter.
-They have a convenient scapegoat for that, a fellow named Satan, whose origins were brilliantly explored by theologian Elaine Pagels (The Origins of Satan).
-Any attempts at modernizing the religion are met with a sturdy wall of resistance.
+Indeed, any attempts at modernizing the religion are met with a sturdy wall of resistance.
 Hans Küng, who died on April 6, suggested, among other things, ending celibacy for the priesthood.
 He was prohibited from teaching!
 A few years ago, the German Bishops’ Conference also proposed letting women be ordained (please!), and that was ignored.
 Meanwhile, the church is hemorrhaging cash due to sex scandals involving priests and their superiors.

 The famous fig leaf…. covers more than just sexual organs.